Scripture for Daily Encouragement:

 His wings and He took them.
 He bore them on His pinions.
 So the Lord alone led (her).”

 Scripture for Today’s Devotional Study:

-“Save me from bloodguilt, O God, the God who saves me, and my tongue will sing of Your righteousness.”
+“Deliver me from bloodguiltiness and death, O God, the God of my salvation, and my tongue shall sing aloud of Your righteousness.”

 Psalm 51: 14